 Secure Your Home Base First

-We know from his ‘Commentary on the Gallic War’ that Julius Cæsar, a highly successful …
+We know from his ‘Commentary on the Gallic War’ that Julius Cæsar, a highly successful general and politician, adopted as a primary strategy the maxim …

 Top 7 books for agile teams – Spring reading 2017